jimvickery/funsnap/README.md

   }
 }

+5. Run https server by typing hs

-5. Login then start submitting posts with images and messages
+6. Register, then start submitting images or comments.

 There's a live Ruby on Rails version of this site at www.sillysnap.com.
 Visit the site and do a search.
 Or register and add comments or submit your silly humor in a snap.
 No humor pics or comments to submit?
 Just register and upvote or downvote a gallery or comment.